 Matt proposed on top of a mountain in Shenandoah National Park in October 2011.
 Here’s our engagement story!

 We were married on a beautiful, sunny day in October 2012.
-Check out our wedding page for more details.
+Check out our wedding page for more details and photos. :)

 I can’t believe how quickly our time in North Carolina went by!
-In December of 2012, I returned to UNC to present my masters paper and officially graduate from the program with my degree.
+Matt and I moved back to DC in the summer of 2012 so I could complete my dietetic internships, and in December 2012, I returned to UNC to present my masters paper and officially graduate from the program with my degree.